codacy/codacy-eslint-legacy/docs/description/no-empty-pattern.md

+---
-# no-empty-pattern
+title: no-empty-pattern

-Disallows empty destructuring patterns.
+rule_type: problem
+---

 When using destructuring, it's possible to create a pattern that has no effect.
 This happens when empty curly braces are used to the right of an embedded object destructuring pattern, such as: